rackerlabs/rackspace-howto-dev/content/rackspace-auto-scale/how-auto-scale-cooldowns-work.md

-### Using a policy cooldown
+### Use a policy cooldown

-When you set a policy **Cooldown**, you are restricting the executability of the policy by requiring a period of time to pass before the policy can be executed again&ndash;even if it is triggered by an event.
+When you set a policy **Cooldown**, you are restricting the executability of the policy by requiring a period of time to pass before the policy can be executed again - even if it is triggered by an event.
 A policy cooldown controls how often a single, specific, policy can be executed.
 For example, a scale-up policy cooldown restricts how often the scale-up is executed despite being triggered by an event, which